jeffAquinn/react-native-flex-test/README.md

 Networking
 iOS Simulator won't open
 QR Code does not scan
-Updating to New Releases

-You should only need to update the global installation of create-react-native-app very rarely, ideally never.

 Updating the react-native-scripts dependency of your app should be as simple as bumping the version number in package.json and reinstalling your project's dependencies.

-Upgrading to a new version of React Native requires updating the react-native, react, and expo package versions, and setting the correct sdkVersion in app.json.
-See the versioning guide for up-to-date information about package version compatibility.

 Available Scripts